Skip to main content

 Can Tenzir see my data?

-A Tenzir deployment consists of nodes that you manage, and a platform.
+A Tenzir deployment consists of nodes that you manage, and a platform available as SaaS from us or operated by you.
 The app runs in your browser to access the platform.
-All computation and storage takes place only at your nodes.
+All computation and storage takes place at your nodes.
 The platform acts as rendezvous point that connects two TLS-encrypted channels, one from the node to the platform, and one from the browser to the platform:

 We connect these two channels at the platform.
 Therefore, whoever operates the platform could interpose on data that travels from the nodes to the app.
 In the Professional Edition and Enterprise Edition, we run the platform.
 However, we emphasize that data privacy is of utmost importance to us and our customers.
 As a mission-driven company with strong ethics, our engineering follows state-of-the-art infrastructure-as-code practices and we are performing security audits to ensure that our code quality meets the highest standards.